I’m going to add a few pointers about office leases as a continuation of Ho Sun’s excellent post about office leases.

 Just like everything else in life the amount of the guarantee is negotiable.
 If both parties are willing to negotiate in good faith the amount of the personal guarantee easily be adjudicated.

 It would be just as unreasonable to make the guarantee the whole amount of the lease ($336,000) as it would be for $5000.
 But occasionally, landlords will still insist on this.
 My guarantee was negotiated down to the $17k in tenant improvements plus five months of the free rent for my five year lease.
 I felt this was reasonable, $17k is a lot but in the grand scheme of things if I decide to move or heaven forbid become disabled it isn’t overly putative.
 Looking back, I wish I had negotiated that the penalty gradually drop for every year I am renting the office and paying the landlord.

 So what is a fair amount for your guarantee?
 In a longer seven year lease I would perhaps to try to negotiate after four years the original guarantee drops in half, or better yet for every year of the lease completed and paid to the landlord, the amount of the guarantee drops proportionally… perhaps your broker has copies of these guarantees so you’ll know what the standard is for your area.

-Upon renewal of the lease you can often get the guarantee removed and limit the penalty for breaking the lease early to a few months worth of rent.
+Upon renewal of the lease you can sometimes get the guarantee removed and limit the penalty for breaking the lease early to a few months worth of rent.
 It depends on how much they give you in tenant improvements and free rent, as well as if the REIT needs it to potentially sell the building to investors.